Students with special needs?

 Counselors have always been a part of all types of educational institutions.
 For these professionals, the holistic development of students is the main priority.

 They help students with special needs realize their potential and grow in the best way they can.
 This task proves essential, especially for special high school students with special needs at the crossroads of their future and career paths.
 But counseling can do more than guide teenage students with special needs when considering their future.
 Counseling can also help students who are under special needs education programs and who have special needs.

 Relevance Of Counseling For Students With Special Needs/Benefits Of Counseling For Kids Requiring Mental Help

 But what is the importance of counseling?
-Will it affect students in the special education program?
-Before we can answer this question, we must first identify who students with special needs are.
+Will it affect special students with needs in the special needs education program?
+Before we can answer this question, we must first identify a child with special needs now.

-There are many types of children with disabilities and special needs.
-They may be unable to perform in school activities, like sports or simple reading exercises, due to their inherent limitations.
+There are many types of children with disabilities and other requirements.
+Students may be unable to perform in school activities, like sports or simple reading exercises, due to their inherent special needs.

 Here are just some examples of disabilities a child may have:

 - Attention-deficit hyperactivity disorder (ADHD)

 - Oppositional defiant disorder (ODD)

 - Physical disabilities